John Hotaling: Civil War

 In 1861, at the start of the American Civil War, Hotaling helped raise a company of Union cavalrymen that was recognized by the Army as Co.
 A, 2nd Illinois Cavalry Regiment.
 His brother Nick, who had also moved to Ogle County from New York, enlisted and served along with him.
 Three of Hotaling's other brothers served in Eastern Regiments.
 Hotaling, newly commissioned as a captain, was one of the commanding officers of Company A. He would also command company B of the same regiment at various times.

-Union General Grant made frequent use of both companies in battle, considering them very mobile and efficient.
+Union General Ulysses Grant made frequent use of both companies in battle, considering them very mobile and efficient.
 Hotaling's skill later caught the eye of Union General Edward Ord, who appointed Hotaling and his men as his personal escort group.
 Hotaling commanded both companies A & B at the Battle of Fort Donelson.
 Hotaling and Capt.
 Larison commanded 126 men in the Battle of Shiloh.
 On November 19, 1863, Hotaling was promoted to the rank of major.
 After Ord was wounded, Hotaling and his men served as escort to Union General John A. Logan, who later appointed Hotaling as his personal chief of staff.
 In the summer of 1864, Major Hotaling served under Logan in the ranks of the XV Corps in the Battle of Atlanta.
-As a part of the Atlanta force, Hotaling may have taken part in Sherman's march to the sea; though, since General Logan had temporarily passed command of the XVth to General Oliver Otis Howard after Atlanta, it is not certain.
+As a part of the Atlanta force, Hotaling may have taken part in Sherman's March to the Sea; though, since General Logan had temporarily passed command of the XVth to General Oliver Otis Howard after Atlanta, it is not certain.
 Major Hotaling did serve under General Logan once more in the Carolinas campaign.

-Those who served with and under Hotaling regarded him as a born leader; charismatic, intelligent, and friendly.
+Those who served with and under Hotaling regarded him as a born leader, charismatic, intelligent, and friendly.
 There soon began talk within the higher ranks of promoting Hotaling to the rank of colonel and a command of his own, but Logan so well-liked his adjutant that he would hear nothing of it.
-Hotaling was repeatedly passed over for promotions, and would stay at his rank of major until the end of the war.
+Hotaling was repeatedly passed over for promotions and would stay at his rank of major until the end of the war.
 After the war, during Army reunions, Logan was regularly heard praising Hotaling's bravery and resourcefulness.
 In 1868, General Charles C. Walcott said of Hotaling: "Our forces owed their success before Atlanta more to him than any other man."

-In February 1863, Hotaling received word that his wife Sophia had died in Illinois of tuberculosis.
+In February 1863, Hotaling received word that his wife, Sophia, had died in Illinois of tuberculosis.